-For admission to the Undergraduate Teac her Education Program, students must:
+For admission to the Undergraduate Teacher Education Program, teacher candidates must: \

-- 1. Complete or be in the process of completing ECE 215 and PSY 206 for the Early Childhood Education Program; EDU 200, EDU 210, EDU 360, PSY 206 or PSY 208 for the Elementary Education Program; EDU 200, EDU 210 and E DU 360 for the Secondary Programs. - 2.
+- 1. Complete or be in the process of completing ECE 215 and PSY 206 for the Early Childhood Education Program; EDU 200, EDU 210, EDU 360, PSY 206 or PSY 208 for the Elementary Education Program; EDU 200, EDU 210 and EDU 360 for the Secondary Programs. - 2.
 Have an earned grade point average of 2.70 or higher; - 3.
 File a formal application by the required date. - 4.
-Send to the Education Department references from a faculty member in their academic major, a faculty member fr om a General Education course, and a faculty member from the Education Department. - 5.
+Send to the Education Department references from a faculty member in their academic major, a faculty member from a General Education course, and a faculty member from the Education Department. - 5.
 Pass PRAXIS I or other appropriate state test.
 This is a University and state requirement for certification, regardless of where one completes a teacher preparation program.
 (Note: The PRAXIS I exam or other appropriate state test must be taken a full year before admission so that scores will be received by CARE before application deadlines.
 Students are urged to take PRAXIS I early in the sophomore year.)
-This test may be waived if the applicant has a total of 1,000 on the SAT, with neither the subtest below 400 points from any test administration on or prior March 31, 1995 or 1,100 or more with no less than 450 on either the verbal or the mathematics subtests from test administrations on or after April 1, 1995. - 6.
-Satisfactorily complete an essay and a personal interview with a team of faculty.
+This test may be waived if a) the applicant has a total of 1,000 on the SAT, with neither subtest below 400 points (for any test administration on or prior March 31, 1995) or b) 1,100 or more with no less than 450 on either the verbal or the mathematics subtests (for any test administrations on or after April 1, 1995). - 6.
+Satisfactorily complete an essay and a personal interview, demonstrating competencies in oral and written communication, with a team of faculty.

 Students will be notified in writing when action is taken on their application.
-CARE recommends students for certification after successful completion of the program.
+CARE recommends teacher candidates for certification after successful completion of the program.